Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Speedruns

 * Each game has the option to be created as a speedrun.
-Speedruns are where players attempt to beat the game as fast as possible (as a special challenge).
+In speedruns, players attempt to beat the game as fast as possible (as a special challenge).
 The best speedrun times are tracked on the [Speedrun.com leaderboards](https://www.speedrun.com/hanabi).
 * In a speedrun, the controls work differently and are optimized for faster play:
   * Left-clicking on a card in your hand will play it.
   * Right-clicking on a card in your hand hand will discard it.